o0cynix0o/SABnzbPPS/README.md

 You can easily trigger the batch scripts (Movies.bat or TVShows.bat) from the Windows right-click context menu using the **Send To** option.
 Follow these steps to set it up:

-1. **Open the "Send To" Folder**:
-   - Press `Win + R` to open the Run dialog.
-   - Type `shell:SendTo` and press Enter.
-This will open the folder that contains your "Send To" shortcuts.

-2. **Create Shortcuts to the Batch Scripts**:
+1. **Create Shortcuts for the Batch Scripts**:
-   - Inside the "SendTo" folder, create shortcuts to the batch scripts that correspond to the types of media you want to process:
+   - First, create shortcuts for the batch scripts that correspond to the types of media you want to process:
      - **Movies.bat**: For processing movie files.
      - **TVShows.bat**: For processing TV show files.
-   - Right-click on each `.bat` file in your project directory and select **Create Shortcut**.
-Then, move the shortcut to the **SendTo** folder.
+   - Right-click on the **Movies.bat** file in your project directory and select **Create Shortcut**.
+Do the same for **TVShows.bat**.
+   - After creating the shortcuts, **rename** the shortcuts to `Movies` and `TVShows` to match the category names expected by the script.
+   - Move the renamed shortcuts to the **SendTo** folder.
+You can find the **SendTo** folder by pressing `Win + R` to open the Run dialog, then typing `shell:SendTo` and pressing Enter.
+This will open the folder containing the "Send To" shortcuts.

-3. **Using the Right-Click "Send To" Menu**:
+2. **Using the Right-Click "Send To" Menu**:
    - After completing the setup, you can right-click on any video file (either a movie or a TV show) in Windows Explorer.
    - Choose **Send To**, then select either **Movies** or **TVShows** to trigger the corresponding script.
-   - The selected script will then run, reencoding the file and placing it in the designated output directory (ReEncodedFiles).
+   - The selected script will then run, reencoding the file and placing it in the designated output directory (**ReEncodedFiles**).

 ### Folder Structure